ofri/Open-Knesset/docs/devel/source/environment/linux.rst

     cd oknesset/
     . bin/activate

-Note the changed prompt with includes the virtualenv's name.
+Note the changed prompt which includes the virtualenv's name.

 Getting the Source Code (a.k.a Cloning)